 By measuring DFT at several specified locations on the standard test panel, the uniformity of the applied coating can be determined.

-Measurement will be performed at nine locations on the coated surface of five random standard test panels per run.
+Measurements will be performed at nine locations on the coated surface of five random standard test panels per run.
 Appendix C displays the test panel with the measurement locations and numbered test sites.
 This gives a total of 45 DFT sites per run.
 These sites will be numbered and measurements will be taken accordingly.
 The measurements will be recorded and can be correlated to a specific site on each standard test panel for each test.
 The thickness measurement data will be used to evaluate not only the mean thickness across the test panel, but also the variation of the thickness and differences in the edge and central portions of the test panel.

 The ETV CCEP will evaluate whether there is a potential environmental benefit for switching from CAS to HVLP spray guns.
-Therefore, TE values will be quantitatively measured for the JGHV-531-46FF HVLP spray gun.
+Therefore, TE values will be quantitatively measured for the PLATINUM 2013 HVLP spray gun.
 The TE values will be qualitatively compared against the CAS baseline TE values.
 The CAS baseline will use nearly identical test conditions as the HVLP test.
-These conditions include the same target dry film thickness, the same coating prepared to the same viscosity, similar ambient conditions, the same number of test runs, the same application pattern and the same curing procedures.
+These conditions include the same target dry film thickness, the same coating prepared to the same viscosity, similar ambient conditions, the same number of test runs, the same spray application and the same curing procedures.
 The differences between the test will be the gun itself, the atomizing air pressure, the paint flow rate, and the gun traverse speed.
-The CAS baseline will consist of two pressure feed guns and a gravity feed gun.
+The CAS baseline will consist of three gravity feed guns.
 The CAS baseline tests will use identical procedures for preparing the test coating.
-The CAS baseline tests will also meet the same coating finish requirements established for the HVLP test, except DOI.
+The CAS baseline tests will also meet the coating finish requirements established for the HVLP test, except DOI.
+DOI is excluded so that the baseline is not construed as the 'reference' finish quality.
 A qualitative comparison will then be made to determine if HVLP spray guns have a potentially higher TE than CAS guns.